gnocarroll/sol/README.md

 end-to-end programs from the beginning rather than working by e.g. creating a scanner then a parser then type checking etc.

-Will begin by working on a C programming that will take expressions as input on stdin and then, treating each line as a separate expression, will print the results on separate lines.
+Will begin by working on a C++ program that will take expressions as input on stdin and then, treating each line as a separate expression, will print the results on separate lines.